aggie-coding-club/Rev-Registration/README.md

         - In here you'll see a directory containing the libraries that will be installed in the next step(`Lib/` on Windows)
         - You'll also see a folder(`Scripts/` on Windows & `bin/` on Unix systems) that contains the scripts that you need to start the virtual environment.
         - Depending on your Python version, you may have to replace the `python3` in all commands with either `python` or `py`. (aliases)
-            -Error: `python3 is not recognized...`
+            - Error: `python3 is not recognized...`
     - Next, for Unix systems run: `source env/bin/activate`
     - And for Windows, in Powershell run: `./env/Scripts/activate`
         - If you get a permissions error that says: `execution of scripts is disabled on this system`, then open another PowerShell as Administrator and run `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned`.